natecox/corrator/README.md

 Keep tabs on the corrosion in your docker containers.

-> **Warning** <br>
-> This project is a work in progess.
-Until a 1.0.0 release it is safe to assume updates will include breaking functionality!

 ## What is it?

 Corrator is a command line tool for querying docker containers and requesting version numbers for